Pofilo/grammalecte/doc/API_web.md

 ### Disabling the Grammalecte button (the spinning pearl)

 By default, Grammalecte inserts a button (a spinning pearl) on each textarea node and editable node (unless the user disabled it).
-You can tell Grammalete not to create these buttons on your text areas with the property: `data-grammalecte_button="false"`.
+You can tell Grammalecte not to create these buttons on your text areas with the property: `data-grammalecte_button="false"`.

 ### Open the Grammalecte panel for a node